Research website of Vyacheslav Gorchilin

 Example 1: \(f(x) = 1 + x\)

-\[f(x)^2 = (1 + x)^2,\, f(0)^2 = 1\] \[[f(0)^2]^{'} = [(1 + x)^2]_x^{'} = 2(1 + x) \big |_{x=0} = 2\] \[[f(0)^2]^{''} = [(1 + x)^2]_x^{''} = 2\] Therefore, the vector from scalar functions is: \[\mathbf{f}(x) = \left\{\pm 1,\, \pm \sqrt{2x}, \pm x \right\} \tag{2.8}\] The following is a geometric interpretation of such a transformation:
+\[f(x)^2 = (1 + x)^2,\, f(0)^2 = 1\] \[[f(0)^2]^{'} = [(1 + x)^2]_x^{'} = 2(1 + x) \big |_{x=0} = 2\] \[[f(0)^2]^{''} = [(1 + x)^2]_x^{''} = 2\] Therefore, the vector from scalar functions is: \[\mathbf{f}(x) = \left\{\pm 1,\, \pm \sqrt{2x}, \pm x \right\} \tag{2.8}\] Below is a geometric interpretation of such a transformation for which only one option \(\pm\) is selected:

 Fig.3.
 An example of converting a scalar function \(f(x)=1+x\) into a vector \(\mathbf{f}(x)\)